novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 Consider implementing [throttling or debouncing techniques](https://medium.com/@mujaffarhssn/debouncing-vs-throttling-optimizing-your-javascript-for-performance-a99d38f5eb3b) to prevent notification overload and enhance user experience.

-Throttling limits the rate at which notifications are sent, while debouncing delays them until user input is complete.
+Throttling limits the rate at which notifications are sent while debouncing delays them until user input is complete.

 Libraries like [Lodash](https://lodash.com/) can streamline the implementation of these techniques.